dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 and some nifty samples.
 The Welcome Page is also available under the **Tools** menu.

-##Two kinds of Dart applications {#what-is-app}
+##About Dart applications {#what-is-app}

-A Dart application has
+At minimum, a Dart application has

-at least one Dart source file
+* one Dart source file&mdash;a
-(a file with the .dart suffix) and one of its Dart files must contain a main() function.
+  file with the .dart suffix that contains Dart code
-The main() function
+* one top-level main() function.
-is the entry point for your application.
+  This is the entry point for your application. main() is typically in a Dart source file whose basename is the app name.

 There are two kinds of Dart applications: command-line applications and web applications.
-You run command-line applications in the Dart VM from the command-line.
+A command-line application is a standalone program that you run in the Dart VM from the command-line.
 Web applications are hosted on a web page and run in a browser (either directly in a browser that supports Dart or by compiling to JavaScript).